-During the first three weeks of the assessment period a behaviour profile is completed by the class teacher and Key Stage Manager (and the residential unit if appropriate).
+During the first three weeks of the assessment period a behaviour profile is completed by the class teacher and Key Stage Manager.
 When the three week report is completed any concerns regarding the appropriateness of the placement will be highlighted to the parent/carer and referring authority.

 During the assessment period, if placement is evidently unsuitable, the place will be terminated with written reports forwarded to the referring authority as soon as is practicable.

 If the assessment period is successful, the Parent/Carer and referring authority will be advised of the Placement Panel Meeting.

 'Students respond to the nurturing, individualised support that they receive, and flourish'